xlcnd/isbntools/README.rst

 For Devs
 ========

-Please read_ at least this page of the documentation.
+If all you want is to add ``isbntools`` to the requirements of your project, probably you will better served with isbnlib_, it implements the basic functionality of ``isbntools`` without end user scripts and configuration files!

-You can browse the code, in a very structured way, at sourcegraph_.
+If you thing that that is not enough, please read_ at least this page of the documentation.

 If you would like to contribute to the project please read the guidelines_.